Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Routing.md

 ### Code

-The algorithm for this is nontrivial, so here is a reference implementation.
+The algorithm for this is nontrivial, so here is a reference implementation for `matches_with_subfolder`

 ```rust
 use std::path::MAIN_SEPARATOR;